gitter-badger/maltretieren.github.com/_posts/2014-04-19-Feature-Requests.md

 # ToDo
 The current ToDos focus to cleanup current functionality...

-* If there are no comments available, don't display comments section on the pages
 * Disable comments for pages via the YAML frontmatter.
 Comments are enabled by default
 * When a user login via github, check if he can commit to the current repository.
 If yes he is the admin of the site (green button, show menu entries: edit config, edit post, create post).
 If no, he is a normal user and propably wants to fork the site (orange button, hide menu entries: edit config, edit post, create post - shoe menu entries: fork).
 * Cleanup logging